Giovanni Battista Riccio: Life and music

 No details are available regarding the early part of his life, but he must have been born in the late sixteenth century.

-Records show that he was appointed as organist at the Scuola di San Giovanni Evangelista, Venice, in 1609, when he was the preferred choice over Gabriel Sponga (a nephew of Francesco Usper).
+Records show that he was appointed as organist at the Scuola di San Giovanni Evangelista, Venice in 1609, when he was the preferred choice over Gabriel Sponga (a nephew of Francesco Usper).
 He was probably also a violinist.

 Riccio is known to have published three books of vocal and instrumental music in Venice.
 These books include his instrumental works for recorderunusual for Venetian music at the time, although Giovanni Picchi also wrote for the instrument.

 The initial publication date of Riccio's Primo Libro is unknown, but the reprint dating from 1612 survives.
 The majority of the first book is allotted to vocal works, but in the revised edition two new instrumental canzonas are appended.
 One is his first known piece for recordera canzone for two flautini.

 His Secondo Libro, also published in Venice, appeared in 1614.

 His Terzo libro delle Divine Lodi published in 1620 and 1621 is the most widely known today.
 It comprises thirty-six vocal works and a further twelve instrumental pieces mostly described as canzonas.
 Most feature two main instruments (such as recorder, cornetto, violin, trombone or sometimes contemporary bassoon or dulcian).
-One canzona entitled La Grimantea con il tremolo is one of the first pieces to make use of the tremolo technique for the 'Flautin e Fagoto' (recorder and bassoon).
+One canzona entitled La Grimantea con il tremolo is one of the first pieces to make use of the tremolo technique for the 'Flautin e Fagotto' (recorder and bassoon).

 Dedications in his works suggest Riccio knew other composers such as Giovanni Picchi, Alessandro Grandi, Giovanni Battista Grillo and Giacomo Finetti.
 Some of his canzonas quote from larger-scale works by Giovanni Gabrieli.